And after Roe was eradicated, MAGA radicals opened the floodgates for draconian and cruel bans on women's choice across America.

 I said this to Sean the other day, and it couldn't be any more true.

-That was like you look at a guy like Donald Trump, right?
+That was like, you look at a guy like Donald Trump, right?

-It's a perfect example of somebody never smoked, never drank, never even got a parking ticket.
+He's a perfect example of somebody never smoked, never drank, never even got a parking ticket.

 They are literally in search of the perp.

-They have the crime, they want him.
+They want him.

 How do we make it happen?